SinclairHudson/RePaint/README.md

 2. The _original_ noise schedule for the diffusion model.
 3. Data that you would like to inpaint, **in the same distribution as the training data**.

-Additionally, a GPU is highly recommended, since this technique requires hundreds of forward passes of a neural network.
+Additionally, a **GPU is highly recommended**, since this technique requires hundreds of forward passes of a neural network.
 It will be incredibly slow without a GPU.
+In my informal tests, a 256x256 image model, for 1000 diffusion steps takes about 2 minutes with a GPU and 2 hours without one.

 This technique doesn't work well on data different from what it was trained on.
 For example, here's what happens when you try to inpaint a landscape image